jundalisay/spblist/content/en/material/principles/part-3/chapter-01.md

 Unlike the spacetime layer that has a universal influence, this layer has a limited space to influence which manifests as 'fields' and the 'inverse square law'.

+But because it is located at the center of the 5 layer model, it is the basis of gauge symmetries in materialist physics.
+Examples of gauge symmetries are:
+- Yang Mills
+- Maxwell Electromagnetism
+- Einstein's General Relativity

+We assign magnetism to the spatial layer instead of the radiant layer.
+This unifies magnetism with gravity, allowing Cartesian Relationality on both.